Christian Service Program

 - Students will create a service reflection on this service each quarter during sophomore theology class.

-All juniors will participate in Community service to the “marginalized”
+All juniors will participate in Community service to the “marginalized.”

 - Students must complete all eight visits at two service sites at most.

 - After selecting a service site, each student must meet with the site supervisor and sign a site service agreement form.
+This meeting counts as a service visit

 - create a service reflection on this service each quarter during junior theology class.